lauris/awesome-scala/README.md

 *Sbt plugins to make your life easier.*

-* [Ammonite](http://lihaoyi.github.io/Ammonite/) - Ammonite is a collection of Scala libraries intended to improve the experience of using Scala as an system shell.
 * [Pttrt ★ 1 ⧗ 137](https://github.com/Atry/pttrt) - A sbt plugin, designed to pass data from compile-time to run-time.
 * [sbt-api-mappings ★ 23 ⧗ 11](https://github.com/ThoughtWorksInc/sbt-api-mappings) - A Sbt plugin that resolves external API links to common Scala libraries.
 * [Sbt-BuildInfo ★ 162 ⧗ 0](https://github.com/sbt/sbt-buildinfo) - Generates Scala source from build definition.